chris-pinola-rf/documentation/content/ja/dashboards/guide/embeddable-graphs-with-template-variables.md

 initialize(**options)

-# 埋め込みグラフの定義を dict で作成し、JSON でフォーマットする
+# Create an embed graph definition as a dict and format as JSON
 graph_json = {
     "requests": [{
         "q": "avg:system.cpu.user{$var}"